What are the Foreign Exchange Management Act (FEMA) services in India

-FEMA envisages that the Reserve Bank of India (RBI) has a controlling role in management of India’s foreign exchange reserves, external trade and its related payments and policies.
+FEMA envisages that the Reserve Bank of India (RBI) has a controlling role in the management of India’s foreign exchange reserves, external trade and its related payments and policies.

 Further, it also regulates branches, offices and other entities established or set up in India which are controlled by persons resident outside India.